pallettowncafe0-svg/pallet-town-cafe-leaderboard/README.md

 ## Deploy safely

-Deploy to Vercel or another Next.js host with a managed database.
-For production, switch the Prisma datasource provider in `prisma/schema.prisma` from `sqlite` to `postgresql`, provide a PostgreSQL `DATABASE_URL`, run `prisma db push`, and set all environment variables in the host dashboard.
+Deploy to Vercel with your Supabase PostgreSQL database.
+Copy the Supabase connection URI into Vercel as `DATABASE_URL`, run `npx prisma db push` once from a local terminal or database migration workflow, and set all environment variables in the Vercel dashboard.
 Do not commit `.env` or expose the password hash.

 ## Security model